thebruce13/twenty-twenty-hugo/exampleSite/content/blog/breaking-the-mold.md

 </div>
 ```

 This will get the job done and have all the text line up nicely inside of the established max width of wrapper.
 But this adds a lot of complexity to the HTML.
-Thankfully we can fix it with some underused and super powerful attributes, inherit attribute and pseudo-selectors.
+Thankfully we can fix it with some underused and super powerful attributes, [inherit](https://www.w3schools.com/CSSref/css_inherit.asp) attribute and [pseudo-elements](https://css-tricks.com/almanac/selectors/a/after-and-before/).

 The idea we are going to run with is that we can inherit down the background attribute to the pseudo-selectors and set them up to fill the whole width of the window.
 Ending up with some structure that looks like this